Advanced Modular Armor Protection

+Design

+The Advanced Modular Armor Protection branding is used for a variety of armour systems designed by IBD Deisenroth, including ceramic armour, laminated armour, light metal armour, spaced armour and reactive armour.
+Lightweight slat armor is also part of the AMAP family.

+In order to achieve a high protection at a low weight, AMAP is making used of highly specialized composite materials, light metal alloys such as aluminium-titanium alloys, improved steel alloys and nano-ceramics.

+AMAP is a modular protection concept, including numerous versions that can be combined to reach the desired level of protection.

+In 2009, IBD stated that it had developed a new high-hardened steel requiring 30% less thickness to offer the same protection level as ARMOX 500Z high hard armour steel.
+Mat 7720 new, a newly developed aluminium-titanium alloy, requires only 38% as much weight as rolled homogeneous armour (RHA) for reaching the same level of protection compared to older titanium alloys requiring 58% of the steel's weight.
+Compared to RHA, the Mat 7720 new alloy provides twice as much protection for a given weight.

+In 2013, IBD introduced nano-metric steel, high-strength nitrogen steels developed in cooperation with steel manufacturers.
+Nano-metric steel almost matches the protection provided by standard ceramic materials.
+An improved liner material for the IBD C1 HT spall liner was also presented, offering a 20% gain in performance for a given weight over standard liners and a 10% gain in performance over IBD's previous liner offerings.
+A combination of the different available protection materials can result in weight savings of over 40%.

+IBD also developed nano-composite liner materials suited for structural parts such as wheelhouses, fenders and inner decoupled floors of mine protected vehicles.
+Known as IBD FlexiComp, these materials offer improved ballistic protection and structural strength compared to older liner materials; the elastic properties are twice as high while having a 10% lower density.

-AMAP is also making use of new nano-ceramics, which are harder and lighter than current ceramics, while having multi-hit capability.
+Some armour arrays sold under the AMAP brand are making use nano-ceramics, which are harder and lighter than current ceramics, while having better multi-hit capability.
 Normal ceramic tiles and a liner backing have a mass-efficiency (EM) value of 3 compared to normal steel armour, while it fulfills STANAG 4569.
 The new nano-crystalline ceramic materials should increase the hardness compared to current ceramics by 70% and the weight reduction is 30%, therefore the EM value is larger than 4.
 Furthermore, the higher fracture toughness increases the general multi-hit capability.

-Some AMAP-modules might consist of this new ceramic tiles glued on a backing liner and overlaid by a cover, a concept which is also used by MEXAS.
-Lightweight slat armor is also part of the AMAP family.
+Some AMAP armour modules might consist of nano-ceramic tiles glued onto a backing liner and overlaid by a cover, a concept which is also used by MEXAS.

 In excess new nano-ceramic armour overlaying a vehicle's base armour, which is backed up by a spall-liner, can achieve a weight reduction of more than 40% to meet the Level 3 of STANAG 4569.
 Furthermore, AMAP's glue and lining components work efficiently even at high temperatures (like 80 °C).

-AMAP is a modular protection concept, therefore several modules, some of them in different variants according to the required protection level, are formed.
-The efficiency may be increased if more types of AMAP-modules are used.